2010-07 Koblenz – Rotterdam – Harlingen – Emden

 On the 12.07.2010 we took the

-train to Zeebrugge where we wanted to head for Edinburgh with the night-ferry in order to do
+train to Zeebrugge where we wanted to head for Edinburgh North

 on and the passengers were asked to continue by Bus.
 We could not join them because there was no